 Converters have a lot more components in them that are used to change the electricity that is going through them.
 Adapters do not have anything special in them, just a bunch of conductors that connect one end to the other in order to conduct electricity.

 If you bring small appliances, be careful.
 These are the devices that may not be able to handle high power input.
 The shape adapter may not be enough.
 While basically, all personal electronics in recent years will accept both voltages, some older, smaller appliances will not work with the stronger 220 volts in Europe.

 Converters and adapters can be purchased in the U.S., online or in electronic stores, and can be packed in your luggage.
 Or, you can most likely find them at the airport in Finland as well as at electronic stores, souvenir shops, and bookstores there.

-Tip: Don't bring any type of hair dryer to Finland.
-Their power consumption is extremely high and can only rarely be matched with correct power converters that let you use them with Finnish sockets.
+Do not plan to bring any type of hair dryer to Finland.
+Their power consumption is extremely high and can only be matched with correct power converters that let you use them with Finnish sockets.